civictechdc/codefordc.github.com/blog/_posts/2016-11-17-start-nonprofit.md

 These are the people who will carry out the corporate nonprofit stuff once the organization is formed.
 As we understand it,* they aren’t usually members of the Board but work with the Board very closely.
 They are _likely_ to be the people doing the incorporating, but you should work out who will have which role.
 A nonprofit in DC is required to have at least a President and a Treasurer, though you can create more if it's useful.
 [D.C.
 Code §
 29-406.40(a)](https://beta.code.dccouncil.us/dc/council/code/sections/29-406.40.html).

-* We couldn't tell immediately if Officers can technically also be Directors—it seems like they can be—but as a practical matter they shouldn't be.
+* We couldn't tell immediately if Officers can technically also be Directors.
+It seems like they can be, and while some Officers might also be Directors there should probably be Directors who are not Officers.

 ### Get a registered agent